apache/dubbo-website/content/en/docs/v3.0/languages/golang/quick-start.md

 description: ""
 ---

 It is recommended to use IDL to define cross-language services and coding formats.

 The following shows the service definition and development methods of the Golang language version.
 If you have a legacy system or do not have multi-language development requirements, you can refer to the following usage methods.

 # Quick start
-use `hello world` example to show how to start with Dubbo-go framework.
+use `hello world` example to show how to start with the Dubbo-go framework.

 Protocol: Dubbo